 - the employee’s start date, resident registration number and other details

-- the company’s payroll policy including severance pay, and payroll calculation
+- the company’s payroll policy, including severance pay and payroll calculation

-Expats will have to provide the South Korean social insurance authorities with:
+On top of this, expat workers will have to provide the South Korean social insurance authorities with:

-- Legal alien registration check
+- A legal alien registration check

 - National pension certificate